safatjamil/linate/README.md

 **1.1) bk take**
 <br/>Take backup of a file.
 The backup filename will be \<oldFilename>-\<year>\<month>\<day>-\<count>.<br />
 The backup file will be created in the same directory as the original file.<br/>
+If your file is in the current directory you do not need the --dir flag.<br/>
 **Flags**
 ```
 --dir     directory of the original file that needs to be backed up.
 Default is the current directory